-Updates to previously-published packages must have an increased version number unless a ‘same-version update’ is requested by the maintainers.
+Updates to previously-published packages must have an increased version.
 Increasing the version number at each submission reduces confusion so is preferred even when a previous submission was not accepted.

-For packages which have recently been archived, a snapshot of the CRAN results page at the time of archival may be available under https://cran-archive.r-project.org/web/checks/.
-(Note that only a few of the links from the snapshot will work: normally those to listed ‘Alternative issues’ will.)
+For packages which have been archived since February 2018, a snapshot of the CRAN results page at the time of archival will be available under https://cran-archive.r-project.org/web/checks/.
+(Note that only a few of the links from the snapshot will work: normally those to listed ‘Additional issues’ will.)

 A package showing issues for